FY2023 Traffic Data Request Form

 FY2023 CRTPO Traffic Data Program

 In 2015, the CRTPO initiated the Traffic Data Program (TDP).
-Its purpose is to support transportation planning and research efforts that will advance initiatives and planning projects throughout the CRTPO planning area.
-This fiscal year, the application window will open on September 15, 2021, and will remain open until May 16, 2022.
+Its purpose is to support transportation planning and research efforts that will advance initiatives and planning projects throughout the MPO planning area.
+This fiscal year, the application window will open on September 1, 2022, and will remain open until May 15, 2023.

-In anticipation of a high volume of requests to conduct traffic counts related to changes attributed to the COVID-19 pandemic, staff will give priority to requests to (1) locations without any traffic data and; (2) locations where the most recent data available are more than four years old.
+The CRTPO will continue with fiscal year 2022 priority hierarchy for this year’s new request applications, (1) locations without any traffic data and (2) locations where the most recent data available are more than four years old.

-The CRTPO has $60,000 in Planning (PL) funds programmed within the FY 2022 Unified Planning Work Program (UPWP) to support the TDP for eligible requests from member jurisdictions that meet the criteria specified within this document.
-Due to the federal funding type, a minimum twenty (20) percent match is mandatory for all project submittals.
-The maximum traffic count award for each jurisdiction will be $6,000 (10% of max. allocation for the FY 2022 TDP).
-The CRTPO has partnered with the Charlotte Department of Transportation (CDOT) to retain three vendors to collect, process, and distribute the data to the member jurisdiction.
+The CRTPO has $60,000 in Planning (PL) funds programmed within the FY2023 Unified Planning Work Program (UPWP) to support the TDP for eligible requests from member jurisdictions that meet the criteria specified within this document.
+Due to the federal funding type, a minimum 20% match is mandatory for all project submittals.
+The maximum traffic count award for each jurisdiction will be $6,000.
 All project data will be delivered as soon as the information is received and processed, and the delivery format will be based on the type of data requested.
 The project information may also be made available to the public (upon request).
 The available program funds may be insufficient to satisfy all project requests thus CRTPO staff reserves the right to allocate funds based on equitable distribution of the available resources.
 This fiscal year, CRTPO staff will first ensure the request meets the criteria as stated below, and will be on a first-come, first-served basis.